Cyclone Narelle Recovery Information

 Department of Communities

-The Department of Communities is also in Exmouth, offering practical and personal support for those who need it during this challenging time.
-The Purple Shirts Team are based at the Ningaloo Centre
+The Department of Communities is in Exmouth offering practical and personal support for those in need during this challenging time.

 Impacted residents can also call the Disaster Relief Hotline on 1800 032 965 to discuss wellbeing support, assistance measures and eligibility.